AADILab/influence-shaping/notes/results.md

 Just running with the standard pois, no need to play with different poi types yet.
 NOTE: I am not rerunning the combination of parameters that gives us the original standard pois experiment in australia.
 I am going to populate the results for that combination using the original australia experiment results.
 That saves a bunch of computation and gets me these results faster.

+### falcon

+More atomic experiments.
+Looking at:

+- 1, 2, 3 pois
+- 20, 50, 100, 150 timesteps
+- 5 1000 observation radius for rover
+10 trials

+I'm hoping I can find a small atomic experiment that starts with a low G but hits the high score after 1,000 generations.
+Then I can scale that up and presumably that problem will really benefit from credit assignment.
+There is too much going on with the bigger experiments to know what is going wrong from just looking at the results.